roveda/HtmlDocument/README.md

 ### HtmlDocument
 A perl module to build simple html documents in memory and save them to disk.

-Use this perl package to create an html document.
+Use this perl module to create an html document.
 It will create an empty html when instantiated and you may use methods to append more html to it.
 You cannot insert elements, only append!